LLMMetadataExtractor

 |---|---|---|---|

-| prompt | str | The prompt to be used for the LLM. | |
+| prompt | str | The prompt to be used for the LLM.
+Use {{ document.content }} to reference the document content. | |

-| chat_generator | ChatGenerator | a ChatGenerator instance which represents the LLM.
-In order for the component to work, the LLM should be configured to return a JSON object.
-For example, when using the OpenAIChatGenerator, you should pass {"response_format": {"type": "json_object"}} in the generation_kwargs. | |
+| chat_generator | ChatGenerator | A ChatGenerator instance representing the LLM.
+The LLM should be configured to return a JSON object.
+For example, when using the OpenAIChatGenerator, pass {"response_format": {"type": "json_object"}} in the generation_kwargs. | |

 | expected_keys | Optional[List[str]] | None | The keys expected in the JSON output from the LLM. |

 | page_range | Optional[List[Union[str, int]]] | None | A range of pages to extract metadata from.
-For example, page_range=['1', '3'] will extract metadata from the first and third pages of each document.
-It also accepts printable range strings, e.g.: ['1-3', '5', '8', '10-12'] will extract metadata from pages 1, 2, 3, 5, 8, 10,11, 12.
-If None, metadata will be extracted from the entire document for each document in the documents list.
-This parameter is optional and can be overridden in the run method. |
+For example, page_range=['1', '3'] extracts metadata from the first and third pages of each document.
+It also accepts printable range strings, such as ['1-3', '5', '8', '10-12'].
+If None, metadata is extracted from the entire document.
+This parameter can be overridden in the run() method. |

-| raise_on_failure | bool | False | Whether to raise an error on failure during the execution of the Generator or validation of the JSON output. |
+| raise_on_failure | bool | False | Whether to raise an error on failure during the execution of the generator or validation of the JSON output. |

 | max_workers | int | 3 | The maximum number of workers to use in the thread pool executor. |